howard-roark/booj_two/README.md

 * Navigate to the data directory to see the XML and related CSV

 #### Bugs
-1. As of now I am seeing the Description being written for the Appliances column.
+* RESOLVED: As of now I am seeing the Description being written for the Appliances column.
 When stepping through I can see that the fields are being set as I expect them to be, but when I read it in LibreOffice it is not correct for a few of the listings.
+See https://github.com/howard-roark/booj_two/pull/7/commits/1d525687de33f1f12de97eaf4bad053eb9ea0b68